EL10/isobar-test/README.md

 ### Installation and Development

 Install the dependencies and devDependencies and start the server.
+Dev server can be viewed at http://localhost:8080/

 ```sh
 $ cd <project-folder>